yamule/evo2/README.md

 | `evo2_40b_base`  | A model pretrained with 8192 context length.|
 | `evo2_7b_base`  | A model pretrained with 8192 context length.|
 | `evo2_1b_base`  | A smaller model pretrained with 8192 context length.|

+To use Evo 2 40B, you will need multiple GPUs.
+Vortex automatically handles device placement, splitting the model across available cuda devices.

 ## Usage